Centretech and Lowry Campus Emergency Lockout: Click here for more information.

-Complete your college requirements at Community College of Aurora this summer.
+Complete your college requirements at the Community College of Aurora this summer.

 Are you a current college student who wants to complete your degree faster and for less money?

 Or maybe you’re ready to start your college career and work toward a four-year degree or a promotion at work.
 Then take a summer class — or a few! — at the Community College of Aurora!
-You can browse CCA's summer 2020 schedule here.
-All classes will be conducted online for summer 2020.
+You can browse CCA's summer 2021 schedule here.
+In-person, hybrid, remote, and online classes will be offered at CCA in summer 2021.

 At CCA, you’ll pay less in tuition, receive quality instruction, and be on your way to achieving your educational and career goals.